Ozgedp/My_repo/README.md

         TOTAL COST FOR THE BEST CYCLE IS 343.4879426527414

 The second output will print the map, its coordinates are ranging between 90 and -90 for latitude and -180 and 180 for logitudes.
 In the output below, columns and rows show coordinates.
-The symbols | and - are printed to draw the grid of the map and the numbers betwen these symbols (1,2,3...) shows the georgarpical position of the cities.
+The symbols "|" and "-" are printed to draw the grid of the map and the numbers betwen these symbols (1,2,3...) show the georgraphical positions of the cities.
 In the output below, place 1 in the position (59, -159) corresponds to the first city visited, 2 of the second, etc.

            -159 -158 -157 -156 -155 -154 -153 -152 -151
              |    |    |    |    |    |    |    |    |